-Bucknell's international student comprehensive fee for August 2015 to May 2016 is an estimated $66,228.
-This fee includes tuition, room, board, insurance, student activity fee, an estimated cost for books, supplies, and extra spending money (Does not include travel).
+Bucknell's international student estimated comprehensive fee for August 2018 to May 2019 is $73,307.
+This fee includes tuition, room, board, insurance, student activity fee, an estimated cost for books, supplies and extra spending money.
+(Does not include travel.)

 While a college education is an important investment in your future, we understand that not every family has sufficient funding to attend Bucknell.
 We do have some scholarships for international students.
 These scholarships, however, are limited and competitive.